mitogen-hq/mitogen/docs/ansible.rst

       as duplicate connections between hops, due to not perfectly replicating the configuration Ansible would normally use for the intermediary.

-    * The extension does not understand the difference between a delegated connection and a ``become_user``.
-If interpreter recycling kicks in, a delegated connection could be prematurely recycled.

 To enable connection delegation, set ``mitogen_via=<inventory name>`` on the command line, or as host and group variables.